 (3) All system improvements that are necessary for the project to achieve the system performance improvement, or to correct the system performance deficiency, for which the project is intended should be included into a single project submission.

 (4) Facility ratings updates are not considered a project and are not subject to RPG Project Review.

+3.11.4.1.1 Project Submissions Based on Unsubstantiated Load

+(1) Following the submission of a project by a TSP, if ERCOT determines that the asserted need for a Tier 1, Tier 2, or Tier 3 project is based in part or in whole on Unsubstantiated Load, ERCOT shall notify the submitting TSP and the RPG, and neither ERCOT nor the RPG will conduct any further review of the project.

 3.11.4.6 Processing of Tier 2 Projects